 Orange City council is to consider two separate Development Applications (DAs), both concerned with the proposed establishment of a new Domestic Violence and Family Support Centre.

-UPDATE : The exhibition period for these DAs has been extended.
-The closing date for submissions is Friday 25 January 2019.
+UPDATE : The exhibition period for these DAs has now ended.
+The closing date for submissions was Friday 25 January 2019.

 One DA seeks approval to build a new centre called ‘The Orchard’, a group home, community facility and hostel which would be built in stages to be operated by Housing Plus as a Domestic and Family Violence Centre.

 The other DA proposes a new council-owned 10-lot subdivision alongside the Escort Way.
 The proposed DV centre would be built on one of the blocks.